numamma/numamma/README.md

 ## Build

 The above dependencies must be installed first.
 Then NumaMMa itself can be built.

-The following commands can be used to download and build NumaMMa with all its dependencies.
+You can run the `install_everything.sh` script that installs NumaMMa and ints dependencies.
+You can also run the following commands to download and build NumaMMa with all its dependencies.
 If you do not have a github account with an SSH key properly configured, the git clone commands targeting github.com should be changed to use https.

 ```bash